Did anyone have time to reach their career transformation goals in 2019?

 Once you have built a winning resume, you will want to write a generic cover letter to go along with it.
 Submitting a general cover letter is normally not advisable, but if you are in a time crunch, it is better to submit this than nothing at all.
 Again, when you find the job posting you wish to apply to, that is the time to tweak it to match the needs and goals of the specific school district or company in question.

-Another bonus of designing a resume ahead of time is identifying your unique skills and talents, as well as help to sell you as a potential job candidate.
-Completing a resume can help you with the job search and identify areas of interest, and that would require your expertise.
+Another bonus of designing a resume ahead of time is identifying your unique skills and talents and selling you as a potential job candidate.
+Completing a resume can help you with the job search and identify areas of interest that would require your expertise.